Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Why are Payment Providers adopting Passkeys?#

 Payment providers are adopting passkeys to address growing cybersecurity threats and customer demands for seamless digital experiences.
-Traditional authentication methods, such as passwords and SMS-based 2FA, are vulnerable to phishing, SIM-swapping attacks, and poor user experience.
-Passkeys solve these issues by leveraging FIDO2 / WebAuthn standards, which use public-private key cryptography.
+Traditional authentication methods, such as passwords and SMS OTP, are vulnerable to phishing, SIM-swapping attacks and have poor user experience.
+Passkeys solve these issues by leveraging public-private key cryptography.

 Features of Passkeys for Payment Providers#

-• Phishing Resistance: Passkeys authenticate users without sharing secrets over the network; they are bound to specific domains, preventing use on fraudulent sites.
+• Phishing Resistance: Passkeys are bound to specific domains, thus preventing use on fraudulent sites.

 • Support across devices: Passkeys in payment applications ensure seamless access for users across multiple devices.
 Whether you’re using Face ID on iPhone, Windows Hello on a laptop, or Android biometrics, passkeys can sync through iCloud Keychain or Google Password Manager, making online payments effortless.